 Use examples of other faith to explain Ramadan

-Many children will have learnt about other faiths through education or being exposed to other cultures around them.
+Many kids will have learnt about other faiths through education or being exposed to other cultures around them.
 Our Compass foster parent Yusuf told us, ‘my first and current foster child is of Christian faith.
 He was from a Muslim country, so he was fully aware of Ramadan, the prayers and fasting.
 I have taken him to the local Christian church, I’ve also sat with him on one Sunday ceremony, group prayer and met his Church Priest and congregation.
 I’ve learned so much.’

 Ramadan as a holy month, for children, can be compared to something like Christmas or Hanukah.
 It’s a time to think about those less fortunate, spend time with loved ones and reflect on your faith.
 Lent in the Christian faith has a lot of similarities to Ramadan, a time for self-reflection, self-control and giving up food in order to become closer to God.